-Town Village Pump Station Upgrades
+Towne Village Pump Station Upgrades

-Although not included in the CAP/ER, investigations to address wet-weather overflows and surcharging upstream and downstream of the Town Village Pump Station have prompted MWS to plan for the expansion of the station's capacity and the re-routing of its force main.
-Design of this work is being completed by the Designer of the Dry Creek Area Improvements project, although the work is anticipated to follow a different schedule due to the need to acquire land in the area.
-Land acquisition activities have continued through the reporting period.
-Additionally, preliminary engineering design activities were initiated on January 26, 2023, and will continue through the upcoming quarter.
+Although not included in the CAP/ER, investigations to address wet-weather overflows and surcharging upstream and downstream of the Towne Village Pump Station have prompted Metro to plan for the expansion of the station's capacity and the re-routing of its force main.
+Design of this work is being completed by the Designer of the Dry Creek Area Improvements project, although the work is anticipated to follow a different schedule due to the need to coordinate with the Army Corps of Engineers to site the new facility.
+Activities associated with siting the new pump station have continued through the reporting period.
+Additionally, preliminary engineering design activities were initiated on January 26, 2023, and they will continue through the upcoming quarter.